szymongrzybowski/python-csv-tutorial/README.md

 Every file starts with step-by-step explanation.
 In the second part of the file there is a complete code.

+I recommend to start with file_reading.py and then file_writing.py.
+Append_to_file.py is almost identical to file_writing.py.

 Setup:
 Windows 10
 Python 3.8.1